Writing an IP Address Information Webservice in Ruby

 In case any piece of information is unknown, a "?" is returned in it's

 place.
-In case of invalid IP addresses, a fault
+In case of invalid IP addresses, a fault is generated.

 Where to get the information?